 Read the Fortical (calcitonin-salmon (rdna origin)) Side Effects Center for a complete guide to possible side effects

-Concomitant use of calcitonin and lithium may lead to a reduction in plasma lithium concentrations due to increased urinary clearance of lithium.
-The dose of lithium may need to be adjusted.
+Concomitant use of calcitonin-salmon and lithium may lead to a reduction in plasma lithium concentrations due to increased urinary clearance of lithium.
+The dose of lithium may require adjustment.

 Read the Fortical Drug Interactions Center for a complete guide to possible interactions